On the 14th of April 2014 I flew out to San Diego to begin my first long distance hike

 It was such an uplifting story and even though fiction I felt I would like to do something similar, but I did not have a goal or purpose to do such a feat

-Later I found out that an old friend was currently hiking the Camino trail, 500-mile walk to Santiago I was impressed and again I thought I would like to have ago at that.
+Several month later I found out that an old college friend was currently hiking the Camino de Santiago .
+A 500-mile walk from St. Jean-Pied-du-Port near Biarritz in France to Santiago I was impressed and again I thought this is something that I would really like to do , but didn’t have the funds or motivation

 Whilst at work one day I managed to snap my wrist opening a door.